The Order of Adam has a clear pattern of worship. Adam was taught one order by God, and the patriarchs lived that same order.

 The Altar

-The altar is the most sacred worship.
-It is the place where God comes to His people, and where covenants are made.
+At the altar worship reaches its most sacred expression before God.
+It is a place where God comes to His people.

 Families Need Families